k-int/folio-grails-module-demo/README.md

 # Prerequisites

-This demo is created using grails 3.2.9.
+This demo is created using grails 3.3.0.
 We've found sdkman/gvm the best way to manage grails versions.
 You can obtian gvm from http://sdkman.io/.
 After downloading and installing

-    gvm install grails 3.2.9
+    gvm install grails 3.3.0

 will get you the grails env you need.
+Different versions of grails are supported by different branches of this git project.
+The default branch will reflect current k-int target environments.

 Folio.
 This demo was created using okapi core with commit e1b1df335e5fff65fb036224907ba505f3f99cf0 from https://github.com/folio-org/okapi.git